-De'Aruhuä Indigenous Chocolate
+De'Aruhuä Indigenous Chocolate ™

-De'Aruhuä Indigenous Chocolate Company
+First Indigenous Chocolate™ Company

 De'Aruhuä Indigenous Chocolate™

-De'Aruhuä Chocolate will be made from Piaroa Organic Wild (POW) Cacao, a natural fine aromatic single-origin cocoa bean direct from the forests of the Guiana Highlands, home of the indigenous De'Aruhuä, the "Guardians of the Forest."
+De'Aruhuä Chocolate will be made from Piaroa Organic Wild (POW) Cacao, a natural fine aromatic single-origin cocoa bean direct from the forests of the Guiana Highlands, home of the Indigenous De'Aruhuä, the "Guardians of the Forest."

 Chocolate with Indigeneity™

 Forest to Bar™ is also a trademark of our product.
-Terms such as Guardians of the Forest do not need to be trademarked because they have been used by third-parties to describe our indigenous culture as early as 1950.
+Terms such as "Guardians of the Forest" do not need to be trademarked because they have been used by third-parties to describe and identify our Indigenous culture as early as 1950.